 Classical tutus should be stored flat or hung upside down to preserve shape.
 Using hang loops can prevent damage from hangers or clip marks.
 Additionally, breathable storage containers, such as fabric garment bags or drum cases, protect a classical tutu from dust while allowing proper air circulation.

-For multiple classical tutus, a non-air-tight bass drum case can effectively stack romantic tutu without causing damage.
+For multiple classical tutus, a non-air-tight bass drum case can effectively stack romantic tutus without causing damage.
 Following these air drying and storage tips ensures your classical tutu always remains in excellent condition and is ready for the next performance.

 Handling Delicate Fabrics